Natalya Estemirova

 Natalya Khusainovna Estemirova (Наталья Хусаиновна Эстемирова, Наталья Хусайнан йоI Эстемирова; 28 February 1958 – 15 July 2009) was a Russian human rights activist and board member of the Russian human rights organization Memorial.
 Estemirova was abducted by an unknown group of people on 15 July 2009 around 8:30 a.m. from her home in Grozny, Chechnya, as she was working on "extremely sensitive" cases of human rights abuses in Chechnya.
 Two witnesses reported they saw Estemirova being forced into a car shouting that she was being abducted.
-Later, Her remains were found with bullet wounds in the head and chest area at 4:30 p.m. in woodland 100 m away from the federal road "Kavkaz" near the village of Gazi-Yurt, Ingushetia.
+Her remains were later found with bullet wounds in the head and chest area at 4:30 p.m. in woodland 100 m away from the federal road "Kavkaz" near the village of Gazi-Yurt, Ingushetia.

 Biography

 Born in Kamyshlov, Sverdlovsk Oblast to Russian and Chechen parents, Estemirova graduated with a history degree from Grozny University and taught history in a local high school until 1998.
 In 1991, she worked as a correspondent for the local newspapers The Voice and The Worker of Grozny.
 While working on TV in Grozny, she filmed thirteen short documentaries about victims of the Russian punitive practices.
 She participated in the Organization of Filtration Camps Inmates as a press secretary.
 The widow of a Chechen policeman, she gathered evidence on human rights violations since the beginning of the Second Chechen war in 1999, leaving her daughter in Yekaterinburg with relatives.
 In 2000, she became a representative for the Memorial Human Rights Centre in her native Grozny.
 She visited many hospitals in Chechnya and Ingushetia, taking hundreds of photographs of child victims of the war.

 Estemirova was a frequent contributor to the independent Moscow newspaper Novaya Gazeta and the Caucasus news website Kavkazsky Uzel.

 Estemirova received the Right Livelihood Award as a representative of Memorial at a ceremony in the Swedish parliament building in 2004.
 Along with Sergey Kovalyov, chairman of Memorial, she was awarded the Robert Schuman Medal by the Group of the European People's Party in 2005.
 In October 2007, she was awarded the first Anna Politkovskaya Award, honouring brave women human rights defenders from war and conflict, who speaks up for the victims, who are often at a great personal risk.
 The Anna Politkovskaya Award is presented annually to honour the memory of Russian investigative journalist Anna Politkovskaya on the anniversary of her murder on 7 October 2006, by Reach All Women in War (RAW), an international human rights organization supporting women human rights defenders in war and conflict zones.
 Estemirova worked together with investigative journalist Anna Politkovskaya and human rights lawyer Stanislav Markelov, both of whom were also murdered, in 2006 and 2009, respectively.